Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Twisting N=4 Theory

 \subsubsection{Rank \texorpdfstring{$(2,1)$}{(2,1)}, \texorpdfstring{$(1,2)$}{(1,2)} and \texorpdfstring{$(2,2)$}{(2,2)} Twists}

-In this final section we will identify further twists of the rank $(1,1)$ twist, using the two isomorphic descriptions described above.
-We will describe the twist by a rank $(2,1)$ supercharge using the description given in Theorem \ref{11_twist_thm}, we will describe the twist by a rank $(1,2)$ supercharge using the description given in Theorem \ref{11_twist_2_thm}, and then we will study the family of maximal deformations by rank $(2,2)$ supercharges.
+In this final part of the section, we will identify further twists of the rank $(1,1)$ twist, using the two isomorphic descriptions described above.
+We will describe the twist by a rank $(2,1)$ supercharge using the description given in Theorem \ref{11_twist_thm}, and then we will study the family of maximal deformations by rank $(2,2)$ supercharges.

 First, consider a family consisting generically of rank $(2,1)$ supercharges.
 That is, let $Q_a$ be the 1-parameter family $Q_a = Q_{\mr{hol}} + aQ'_{\mr{hol}}$ from the previous subsection, let $Q' = \alpha_2 \otimes e_1$ as in Section \ref{20_section} and consider the $\CC[a,b_1]$-family of supercharges